DirecTV blimp

-The DirecTV blimp launched in October 2007 at the MLB World Series in Boston and has been seen all over the United States since its inception.
+The DirecTV blimp is a blimp that was launched in October 2007 at the MLB World Series in Boston and has been seen all over the United States since its inception.
 The blimp flies mainly over live sporting events but has also been seen at other entertainment and charitable venues.
-This second generation A-170LS Video Lightsign Lightship features the state of the art video screen that displays full color video images day or night.
 This lightsign, the only one of its kind in the world, is used to display messaging and advertising for DIRECTV.
-The blimp has been recently spotted on Twitter as followers track the journeys of the blimp from one event to another.
 The airship is owned and operated by an advertising company based in Florida with its airship division located in Orlando, FL.
 The DIRECTV blimp was one of the three airships that took part in a blimp race held over New York City on July 4, 2011.

 About the airship

-The A-170LS Lightsign Lightship is a relatively new product for Lightships and enables a client to take advantage of 21st century technology to interact with its customers and activate any promotional campaign by the ability to change the message almost instantly.

 Manufactured mostly by American Blimp Corporation, the airship has a length of 178 ft and a width of 46 ft with a volume of 170,000 cuft of helium.
-The term Lightship comes from the internal illumination system which gives the advertiser of the airship a new reason to fly at night time.